Befriend your body. Rewrite the story of your life.

 To Be Continued

-My story continues.
+My story continues every day.
+I am constantly learning, studying, exploring, and changing my mind based on new information that I uncover.
 But I pause here before you, an expert and a student.
 An experienced woman and a virgin.
-A person who knows the value of short web copy, yet is offering you a 1500-word autobiography.
-And you thought you’d find a list of my certifications on this page (those are below, btw).
+A person who knows the value of short web copy, yet is offering you a 2000-word autobiography.
+And you thought you’d come here to find a list of my certifications on this page (those are below, btw).

-It’s typical as we’re walking the path to forget that we’re writing a legend.
+As I walk the path of my life, I never want to forget that I’m writing a legend.
 With the help of many friends, partners, and teachers, I’ve learned that mine is a story of glory, and that I am the heroine and the main character.

 My Teachers